Aden Adde International Airport: History

-Mogadishu airport was established in 1928 with the name Petrella-Mogadiscio aeroporto, the first such facility to be opened in the Horn of Africa.
+Mogadishu airport was established in 1928 with the name Aeroporto di Mogadiscio-Petrella, the first such facility in the Horn of Africa.
 It served as the main military airport for Italian Somaliland.
 In the mid-1930s, the airport began offering civilian and commercial flights.
 A regular Asmara-Assab-Mogadishu commercial route was started in 1935, with an Ala Littoria Caproni 133 providing 13-hour flights from the Mogadishu airport to Italian Eritrea.
 The aircraft had a maximum capacity of 18 passengers, a record capacity at that time.

 In 1936, Ala Littoria launched an intercontinental connection between Mogadishu-Asmara-Khartoum-Tripoli and Rome.
 The voyage lasted four days and was one of the first long range flights in the world.

 During the post-independence period, Mogadishu International Airport offered flights to numerous global destinations.
 In the mid-1960s, the airport was enlarged to accommodate more international carriers, with the state-owned Somali Airlines providing regular trips to all major cities.
 By 1969, the airport could also host small jets and DC 6B-type aircraft.

 In the 1970s, Somalia's then-ruling socialist government enlisted its Soviet allies for major renovations to the ground's facilities.
 The airport's capacity to cater to both civilian and military needs was in the process significantly enlarged.

 The Somali Air Corps (SAC) also used the airport at this time and had an airlift wing stationed in the capital.
 The SAC maintained a military academy at the airport that was used by all air force members.

 In the 1980s, the Somali federal government recruited the U.S. Navy, its new Cold War partner, to further enlarge the Mogadishu airport.
-The project included the construction of a modern control tower equipped with state-of-the-art navigational technology.
-The Somali Civil Aviation Authority (SOMCAA), which then regulated the national aviation industry, also signed a contract with the Italian firm Selenia worth an estimated 17 billion Italian lire ($2.5 million).
+The project included the construction of a modern control tower and navigational technology.
+The Somali Civil Aviation Authority (SOMCAA), which then regulated the national aviation industry, also signed a contract with the Italian firm Selenia worth an estimated 17 billion Italian lire ($8.5 million).
 The agreement stipulated that the company would build a second terminal for international routes as well as a new control tower.
 The Italian firm was also tasked with supplying air traffic control equipment.